saymrwulf/litex-boards/notes.md

 2020-09-25T08:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2020-09-25T18:57:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (litex-boards) 2020-09-25T04:10:00 - Implementing approach from a new paper read last night (litex-boards)
+2003 paper) (litex-boards) 2020-09-25T04:10:00 - Implementing approach from a new paper read last night (litex-boards) 2020-10-09T19:42:00 - Implementing approach from a new paper read last night (litex-boards)